A One Week Scotland Road Trip: 7 Day Itinerary

 Ben Nevis

-The tallest mountain in the UK, Ben Nevis towers at 4,413 feet and draws adventurers from around the world.
+The highest mountain in the UK, Ben Nevis towers at 4,413 feet and draws adventurers from around the world.
 Whether you’re tackling the hike or admiring it from below, its snow-dusted summit often disappears into the clouds, adding to its mystique.
+For most, this itinerary isn't a realistic amount of time to include summiting the mountain by hiking, however you could opt to take the gondola to the top of neighboring Aonach Mór Mountain.

 Located off Scotland’s northwest coast, the Isle of Skye is a land of rugged mountains, sea cliffs and fairy-tale landscapes.
 Skye is dramatic, magical, and a little wild—mountains, cliffs, hidden pools, and fairy-tale landscapes.
-Listening to SABLE, fABLE here feels like the music and the land were made for each other.
+Listening to SABLE, fABLEhere feels like the music and the land were made for each other.
+In my opinion, this isle is a must for nature lovers.
+These are my favorite walks and attractions for your to visit on your 3 days on Skye:

 Portree